Kiffhost/exalted-scripture-understanding/Merits/Extreme Adaptation.md

   - source/lunar-book
 Cost: 2
 ---
 The mutant has thick blubber, a water-storing hump, or similar environmental adaptations.
-She adds two dice on rolls against [[environmental hazards]] and poisons of a specific environment and reduces such hazards’ damage by one die.
+She adds two dice on rolls against [[Environmental Hazards]] and poisons of a specific environment and reduces such hazards’ damage by one die.